craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-CL3**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Office 365 home page** and sign in as **tameka@adatumXXXXXX.onelearndns.com**.
+Browse to the **Office 365 home page** and sign in as **Tameka**.

 1. Select SharePoint.
 Note that Tameka has no sites listed.

 1. Open a new browser tab.
 Browse to  https://LODSAXXXXXX.sharepoint.com/sites/marketing.

-1. select **Not following** and wait for the link to change to "Following".
+1. Select **Not following** and wait for the link to change to "Following".

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.

 1. Open a new browser tab.
 Browse to  https://LODSAXXXXXX.sharepoint.com/sites/marketing.
 Sign in as **catherine@adatumXXXXXX.onelearndns.com**.

    This should fail.
 Catherine's account is blocked (from a previous lab).

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** and sign in using the tenant owner account.
+Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

 1. Unblock Catherine's account.

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.

 1. Open a new browser tab.
 Browse to  https://LODSAXXXXXX.sharepoint.com/sites/marketing.
 Sign in as **catherine@adatumXXXXXX.onelearndns.com**.

 1. In the **You need permission to access this site** box, enter some text and request access.